mgorav/NextGenReferenceArch/README.md

         - MangoDB
         - Postgress

-    All of the above application are containerized usig Docker and also used yarn for dependency management.
-Last but not the lease Hazelcast is used distributed cache.
+    All of the above application are containerized usig Docker and also uses yarn for dependency management.
+Last but not the lease Hazelcast is used as distributed cache.
 KPI gather using micrometer, elastic search

  ![alt text](./NextGenArchtecture.jpg)